fightinggggg/HDPF/README.md

   g++ PersistentHomology.cpp -std=c++11 -o ph
 ```
 # Input
 The input file should be a plain text file in tsv format with n columns.
 With first n-1 columns denotes the coordinates while the nth column denotes the cooresponding probability landscape.
+One thing to remember that the coordiantes must be integers while the probability can be float numbers.
 ```
   cat test.txt
 ```